KWT Unveiled: Streamlining CLI Workflows with Modern Dev Practices (Part 1)

 value: README.md

-Invoke it for Apple.java.
+Invoke it for Apple.java:

 kwt developer-demo find-vim --target Apple.java

-Kwt also automatically creates short hands for commands and arguments.
+Kwt also automatically creates shorthands for commands and arguments:

 k d f -t Apple.java